MetOffice/CSET/docs/source/getting-started/run-recipe.rst

 Run a pre-existing recipe
 =========================

 ..
-Tutorial saying how to run a pre-existing recipe.
-..
-Covers cset cookbook and cset bake.
+Tutorial on running a pre-existing recipe, covering cookbook and bake.

 CSET works by running recipes that describe how to transform and and visualise data.
 It comes with a collection of pre-written recipes to get you started.
 In